 Both use mobile phone networks to get you online.

-3G is well-established with coverage across most of the UK.
+3G is well-established with coverage across most of the UK, although is fast being replaced by 4G.
 In strong signal areas it offers reasonable speeds of up to around 5mbps (megabits per second), which is adequate for checking email or visiting websites.

-4G is the latest generation of mobile internet connection.
+4G is the current generation of mobile internet connection.
 It can provide you with a much faster connection.
-In strong signal areas, you may be able to connect at 20-30mbps.
+In strong signal areas, you may be able to connect at 20-30 mbps.
 These speeds are similar to many home broadband connections.

 With 4G it's easier to handle demanding tasks like downloading large files or watching high-definition video.
 But you'll notice the difference in any case, because websites, maps, emails and so on will load much faster.

 All the major UK mobile networks now offer 4G.
-In areas where it's not yet available, these devices should automatically drop down to 3G, so you won't lose out.
+In areas where it's not yet available, these devices will automatically drop down to 3G, so you won't lose out.

 With both 3G and 4G connections the actual speed you get will depend on where you are and how strong the signal is.
 There are still parts of the UK where 3G and 4G are unavailable.